“Here's the guest room!"

 “No thanks.”

-Terra's offer of the warm twin bedroom in her Year 120 Ring residence was met with flat rejection.
-Diode wandered around, warily scanning the plentiful spacious rooms of the aging colony residence.
+Terra's offer of a warm twin bedroom in her Year 120 Ring residence met with flat rejection.
+Diode wandered around, warily scanning the plentiful spacious rooms within the aging colony residence.
 Venturing deep into the attic, she found a panel in the ceiling that accessed the plumbing space and set her rucksack down.

 “I'll sleep here.”